 Our Community Mentoring Program is dedicated to the youth in Moore County who are at risk of not reaching their full potential due to a variety of factors.
 Youth who are in need a positive adult role model, close monitoring of school, home, and community behavior, as well as opportunities to learn social, recreational, vocational and educational skills can benefit from our program.
-We believe that one caring adult can make a significant difference in the life of a child and operates under the premise that when we impact a childs life in a positive way we change the future.
+We believe that one caring adult can make a significant difference in the life of a child and operate under the premise that when we impact a child’s life in a positive way we change the future.

 The Community Mentoring Program matches adult volunteer mentors who are willing to give their time, energy, and compassion to a Moore County youth for one year.
 Our mentors work with young people who are between the ages of 6 and 17 and face many challenges.
 A mentor can help set and achieve goals, improve behaviors and raise self-esteem.
 Our mentors spend an average of 1-2 hours a week for a year with their young person working on goals and skill building.
 Community Mentoring offers activities throughout the year to support and encourage these friendships.
-This program is funded by the Juvenile Crimes Prevention Program and from donations from the individuals, churches and businesses in our community.
+This program is funded by the Juvenile Crimes Prevention Program and donations from individuals, churches and businesses in our community.

 Please click here to print a volunteer application.

 Please click here to print a referral form.